 The only publication of the College that expresses in writing official college policy shall be the GC Policies and Procedures Manual.
-This publication shall take precedence over all other manuals, handbooks, catalogs, bulletins, and any other type of printed materials.
-The policy manual is available online at www.grayson.edu.
+This publication shall take precedence over all other manuals, handbooks, catalogs, bulletins and any other type of printed materials.
+The policy manual is available on the College website.